 Summer is undoubtedly beach season, and there are few places better to go for sun, sand and surf than Galveston Island.
 After all, its 32 miles of pristine beaches offer plenty of space to swim in the warm waters of the Gulf of Mexico.
-Yet there’s far more to see and do here this summer than you’d expect, including some truly extraordinary experiences you won’t find anywhere else.
+Yet there’s far more to see and do here than you’d expect, including some truly extraordinary experiences you won’t find anywhere else.
 From exploring a World War II submarine or soaring above Galveston in a helicopter, these adventures serve up unique ways to spice up your stay when you need a break from the beach.
 Discover just a few of these things to do below and book your next summer getaway to Galveston Island.

 Insider’s Tip: Stay midweek and save up to 50 percent on your hotel booking.
 Not only is this friendlier for your wallet, but Galveston’s attractions are typically less crowded during the week.

 1. Step into a World War II Submarine